HrSTILL/Flight_Manager/README.md

 ## Description
 The manager of flight tickets ("Flight Manager") is a system, which is used to reserve plane tickets and managing flights.
 It grants you the power to follow already passed flights with the information regarding the passengers that are traveling.

+## Goals
+Our goal here is not to make it fancy and pretty and waste time on the design.
+We are here to make sure everything is functional and in the future there might be updated design.

 ## Group 2